 All that glitters isn’t gold…you know that old saying?
 Well in one very unique case, this substance was referred to as “gold” for centuries and was every bit as precious.

-- has become the most precious and rare commodity in all the world for Homeopathic Healing
+has become the most precious and rare commodity.

 There are various tints within the rainbow spectrum that range from the palest yellow to rich yellow to blue, white, forest green, honey beige, smoky brown and many others within each of these colors.
 It’s astonishing to realize that there are in fact 7 primary colors and over 250 variations within that coloration.
 Because natural Baltic Amber is as varietal as nature itself, there are sometimes two or more colors or patterns within an individual piece of Baltic Amber.
 These particular pieces are the most highly sought after among collectors – the “ultimate” prize to own.